Safer places - business information pack

 COVID early outbreak management action cards

-The Joint Biosecurity Centre Action cards are available on the PHE Campaign Resource Centre website.
+The Joint Biosecurity Centre Action cards are available on the Public Health England (PHE) Coronavirus (COVID-19) Resource Centre website.
 Cards have been released for the following settings:

 Primary, secondary and special schools, and alternative provision for schools